-This chapter explains the punch versioning scheme, and how it is implemented on top of the version control and build system.
+The punch is deployed in production and subject to stringent development and validation procedures.
+This chapter explains the punch version scheme, and how it is implemented on top of the version control and build system.

 Each release is identified by three digits

 patchis increased whenever a fix is delivered, resolving a reported and identified bug.

 To make it easier to communicate, each punch major release is identified by logical name.

 Craig to all 5.x releases, etc..
 These logical names are only

 indicative.
 They do not appear in the generated packages.
 For example a standalone package is named:

 Version numbers have a very precise meaning when it comes to migrating or patching a platform.
 Here are the rules :